-For many years Jan has led weekly writing workshops in Sacramento on Friday nights and Saturday mornings.
-Since the outbreak of the COVID-19 pandemic in mid-March 2020, Jan now hosts small online writing groups through Zoom.
-To inquire about space availability in those virtual groups, contact her at firstname.lastname@example.org.
+For many years Jan has led in-person writing workshops in Sacramento on Friday nights, Saturday and Monday mornings.
+Since the outbreak of the COVID-19 pandemic in mid-March 2020, Jan also hosts small online writing groups through Zoom.
+To inquire about space availability in the in-person groups, contact her at firstname.lastname@example.org.

 One of the silver linings to the current quarantine is that many online AWA writing groups/workshops have sprung up around the world.
 Writers don’t have to be in the same town or region participate in AWA workshops.
 You can find a list of workshop leaders and the groups they host at amherstwriters.org.

 Jan was introduced to the Amherst Writers & Artists method in 2004 when she began participating in Sutterwriters, part of the Literature, Arts and Medicine Program (LAMP) created by Dr. Lawrence Spann for Sutter Health in Sacramento.
 With Dr. Spann, she co-edited an anthology of Sutterwriters’ work, Blood on the Page, in 2006.